rossetti/KSLBook/docs/05-Chapter5.md

 Two Workers - Three Workers	[52.57814571744155, 77.26483056807177]
 ```

-We see the that the sample standard deviation on the difference, $s_d = 33.0561$ for the case of common random numbers has been significantly reducesd (about a 43\% reduction in this case).
+We see the that the sample standard deviation on the difference, $s_d = 33.0561$ for the case of common random numbers has been significantly reduced (about a 43\% reduction in this case).
 What does this mean for the simulation analyst?
 First the confidence interval half-width will also be shortened.
 Thus, we have a tighter margin of error for the same confidence level.
 This may be more important when the results are closer and when it takes significantly longer to execute the models.
 That is, we get more precision on the estimate of the difference for no extra computing.

 It is important to note that setting the reset start stream option to true as indicated here is predicated on running both models in the same program execution.
 If we had run the two worker model today and then changed the number of workers to 3 for a run tomorrow, the simulations would have used the same random number streams (common random numbers by default).
 If we had saved the results in the database *and* reattached the same database to the execution, we would capture the results from both runs (just like we did in this example).
 Thus, we would still have used common random numbers.
 You need to be careful if you take this approach not to over write your earlier results by properly utilizing the KSL database functionality.